poolifier/poolifier/README.md

 - `settings` (optional) - An object with the cluster settings.
 See [cluster](https://nodejs.org/api/cluster.html#cluster_cluster_settings) for more details.

-### `pool = new FixedThreadPool/FixedClusterPool(numberOfThreads/numberOfWorkers, filePath, opts)`

-`numberOfThreads/numberOfWorkers` (mandatory) Number of workers for this pool
-`filePath` (mandatory) Path to a file with a worker implementation
-`opts` (optional) An object with the pool options properties described above

-### `pool = new DynamicThreadPool/DynamicClusterPool(min, max, filePath, opts)`

-`min` (mandatory) Same as FixedThreadPool/FixedClusterPool numberOfThreads/numberOfWorkers, this number of workers will be always active
-`max` (mandatory) Max number of workers that this pool can contain, the new created workers will die after a threshold (default is 1 minute, you can override it in your worker implementation).
-`filePath` (mandatory) Path to a file with a worker implementation
-`opts` (optional) An object with the pool options properties described above

-### `pool.execute(data, name)`

-`data` (optional) An object that you want to pass to your worker implementation
-`name` (optional) A string with the task function name that you want to execute on the worker.
-Default: `'default'`

-This method is available on both pool implementations and returns a promise with the task function execution response.

-### `pool.destroy()`

-This method is available on both pool implementations and will call the terminate method on each worker.

 ### `class YourWorker extends ThreadWorker/ClusterWorker`

 `taskFunctions` (mandatory) The task function or task functions object `{ name_1: fn_1, ..., name_n: fn_n }` that you want to execute on the worker